HEFTIEProject/heftie-textbook/book/4-processing.md

 When we process an array, we are transforming it in some way and creating a new array - think of this as a mapping from one array to another.
 Because a Zarr array is split into chunks, we can split up this mapping into many smaller jobs.
-When writing a Zarr array whole chunks are compressed at written in one go, so it makes sense to break down the task into a mapping a mapping from the input array to each individual output chunk, and then create one job for each output chunk.
+When writing a Zarr array whole chunks are compressed and written in one go, so it makes sense to break down the task into a mapping from the input array to each individual output chunk, and then create one job for each output chunk.
 This will allow us to compute each output chunk independently, which has two large benefits:

 - For each job we only need to load the data into memory needed to compute a single output chunk